geronimodennis/NsSuiteQLrunner/README.md

 Before installing in a real NetSuite account:

-- Replace `com.example` and `com.example.suiteqlrunner` with your publisher ID and SuiteApp ID if required.
+- Confirm `com.netsuite` and `com.netsuite.suiteqlrunner` match your publisher ID and SuiteApp ID requirements.
 - Review the SPA and RESTlet audiences in `src/Objects/custspa_suiteqlrunner.xml` and `src/Objects/customscript_nsqlr_restlet.xml`.
 - Restrict access to trusted roles before using in production.